ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-incident-triage.md

 title: "Part 3: Incident Triage"
 ---

-As we discussed [in part 1 of this series](getting-started-with-bigpanda-incident-feed.html), BigPanda automatically tackles the grouping of alerts into incidents by host, cluster, or application as they come in.
-Once that's done, the most important thing to do next is to decide on that incident's priority.
-This process is known as incident triage and it ensures that your team is channeling its efforts wisely.
-BigPanda gives you two easy-to-use ways to prioritize your work: snoozing and starring.
+As we discussed in the previous parts of this guide, BigPanda automatically tackles the grouping of alerts into incidents by host, cluster, or application as they come in.
+Those incidents are then divided into your environments, where each team can easily triage and handle them.

+With BigPanda, you have two useful tools at your disposal to ease the triage process: snoozing and sharing.

 #### Snooze Non-Urgent Incidents